ashtonmeuser/godot-wasm/README.md

 ## Installation

 Godot Wasm supports installation via addon or module.
-Installing as an addon is far faster and simpler and requires merely including the asset in your Godot project while installing the module requires recompilation of the Godot engine.
-Note that exporting to web/HTML5 is only supported for modules (see [#15](https://github.com/ashtonmeuser/godot-wasm/issues/15)).
+Installing as an addon is far faster and simpler and requires merely including the asset in your Godot project while installing as a module requires recompilation of the Godot engine.

 ### Addon